isaac-nabe/multinational-retail-data-centralisation652/README.md

 - Importance of maintaining a robust data pipeline, breaking down code into single functions, and including debugging processes.
 - Refactoring and optimizing code for better readability, maintainability, and performance.
 - Using type annotations and docstrings to improve code clarity.

+### Specific Lessons Learned - "How to build an ETL Pipeline"

+1. **Database Connectivity**:
+   - Learned how to set up and connect to both remote and local PostgreSQL databases using SQLAlchemy.

+2. **Handling YAML Files**:
+   - Gained experience in securely handling database credentials using YAML files and ensuring they are not tracked by version control.

+3. **Data Extraction**:
+   - Learned how to extract data from a remote database and load it into a Pandas DataFrame for further processing.
+   - Learned how to extract data from a PDF using `tabula-py` and load it into a Pandas DataFrame.
+   - Learned how to extract data from an API and handle authentication securely.
+   - Learned how to extract data from an S3 bucket using `boto3`.
+   - Learned how to extract data from a JSON file using `requests`.

+4. **Data Cleaning**:
+   - Understood the importance of handling missing columns, data types, and erroneous values during the data cleaning process.
+   - Developed methods to clean user data, card data, store data, product data, and date events data effectively.

+5. **Debugging and Error Handling**:
+   - Gained experience in identifying and fixing various errors related to file handling, database connectivity, and data processing.

+6. **Version Control Best Practices**:
+   - Learned to use `.gitignore` to exclude sensitive files from version control and ensure a clean project repository.

+7. **Code Refactoring and Optimization**:
+   - Improved code readability and maintainability by using meaningful naming conventions, eliminating code duplication, and adhering to the Single Responsibility Principle (SRP).
+   - Implemented proper error handling and logging to enhance code robustness.
+   - Used type annotations and consistent docstrings to improve code clarity and documentation.

+8. **SQL Query Optimization and Analysis**:
+   - Learned the importance of decomposing complex SQL queries into manageable steps to ensure accuracy and efficiency.
+   - Implemented window functions (like `LEAD`) to calculate differences between rows, simplifying complex calculations.
+   - Utilized `EXTRACT(EPOCH FROM ...)` to handle time differences in a straightforward manner, converting seconds into human-readable formats.
+   - Understood the importance of ordering and partitioning data correctly to ensure logical progression and accurate results.
+   - Recognized the value of intermediate CTEs (Common Table Expressions) for breaking down and debugging SQL queries effectively.

+9. **Foundations for Robust Data Pipelines**:
+   - Emphasized setting up robust data cleaning and validation processes early in the project to avoid issues later.
+   - Addressed issues such as handling 'nan' values by implementing validity filters, ensuring better data quality from the start.
+   - Learned that thorough early-stage problem solving and data integrity checks save significant time and effort in later stages of the project.
+   - Understand the logic of the operations you want to execute, this way you at least know what you want to do even if you're not certain of    how to yet.

 ## Installation Instructions